Generalizable, real-time neural decoding with hybrid state-space models: NeurIPS Paper Checklist

-\item {\bf Experiments compute resources} \item[] Question: For each experiment, does the paper provide sufficient information on the computer resources (type of compute workers, memory, time of execution) needed to reproduce the experiments? \item[] Answer: \answerYes{} \item[] Justification: We provide some of these details in the main text, and further details in the Appendix. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The paper should indicate the type of compute workers CPU or GPU, internal cluster, or cloud provider, including relevant memory and storage. \item The paper should provide the amount of compute required for each of the individual experimental runs as well as estimate the total compute. \item The paper should disclose whether the full research project required more compute than the experiments reported in the paper (e.g., preliminary or failed experiments that didn't make it into the paper). \end{itemize}
+\item {\bf Experiments compute resources} \item[] Question: For each experiment, does the paper provide sufficient information on the computer resources (type of compute workers, memory, time of execution) needed to reproduce the experiments? \item[] Answer: \answerYes{} \item[] Justification: These details have been provided in the main paper and the Supplementary Material.
+Additional details and configurations will also be linked on our project page (\href{https://possm-brain.github.io}{\texttt{https://possm-brain.github.io}}). \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The paper should indicate the type of compute workers CPU or GPU, internal cluster, or cloud provider, including relevant memory and storage. \item The paper should provide the amount of compute required for each of the individual experimental runs as well as estimate the total compute. \item The paper should disclose whether the full research project required more compute than the experiments reported in the paper (e.g., preliminary or failed experiments that didn't make it into the paper). \end{itemize}

 \item {\bf Code of ethics} \item[] Question: Does the research conducted in the paper conform, in every respect, with the NeurIPS Code of Ethics \url{https://neurips.cc/public/EthicsGuidelines}? \item[] Answer: \answerYes{} \item[] Justification: We have reviewed and affirm that the research conforms to the Code of Ethics. \item[] Guidelines: \begin{itemize} \item The answer NA means that the authors have not reviewed the NeurIPS Code of Ethics. \item If the authors answer No, they should explain the special circumstances that require a deviation from the Code of Ethics. \item The authors should make sure to preserve anonymity (e.g., if there is a special consideration due to laws or regulations in their jurisdiction). \end{itemize}